 Welcome to the Spanish Masters Program at CSUSB and the Department of World Languages and Literatures!
 Courses offered in the Spanish M.A. provide intensive study of Spanish and Spanish American literature and civilization, as well as Spanish linguistics.

-Our program is designed for those students seeking to enhance their skills at the secondary or community college level, as well as those students who desire to continue their studies for an advanced degree.
-The Spanish M.A. consists of 45 quarter units.
+Our program is designed for those students seeking to enhance their skills to teach at the secondary and community college level, as well as those students who desire to continue their studies for an advanced degree.
+The Spanish M.A. consists of 31 semester units.
 Currently, we offer only one option: Hispanic Literature, Linguistics, and Civilization.

 Dr. Rafael Correa

 - Masters candidates must be continuously registered.
 If a student plans to be absent for a term, a leave of absence application must be submitted.
 (See the Request for a Leave of Absence item on the Graduate Studies' Policies and Procedures.)

 - Students who have completed all coursework in the Spanish Masters Program must maintain continuous registration prior to passing the Spanish Masters Exam, by enrolling in Spanish 6991.
 Failure to enroll in Span 6991 will be dismissal from the program.
 This is a university requirement.